-If you are traveling within the state of Florida, there are a couple of bus options that may work for you.
+If you are traveling within the state of Florida, there are a couple of bus transportation options that may work for you.
 Wanderu.com partners with bus and train companies from all over and offers many options including Greyhound, Red Coach and MegaBus.
 MegaBus has a drop-off/pick up location near downtown, but Red Coach picks up and drops off right on campus.
 Be careful what you choose though as some of them may be very inexpensive, but that’s because your student may sit on a bus for seven hours to go what is normally about three, depending on the route and stops.
 My student drives a car to and from USF, but I have seen many comments on the USF parent’s Facebook pages regarding the different bus options.
 I think it’s a great idea to check these pages out for more advice and information.

-One of my favorite options is carpooling.
+One of my favorite transportation options is carpooling.
 Students can put a note on various social media sites, their sorority/fraternity/club/dorm page, etc. and they are sure to get a ride.
 Plus, it’s a great way to meet more people.
 There is also a large Facebook group called FSU-USF-UCF-UF carpool with over 8900 members.
-Students from those colleges post about where they are going or if they need a ride. facebook.com/groups/370655192974313/
+Students from those colleges post about where they are going or if they need a ride.
+Additionally, there is a USF carpool program.

 Many students find that bicycles are convenient for campus travel.
-USF has been awarded as a bicycle friendly university, and there are plenty of great bike parking places on campus.
-It is strongly advised that your student not only register their bike with the University Police but also that they know the rules of using a bike on campus.
+USF has been awarded as a bicycle-friendly university, and there are plenty of great bike parking places on campus.
+It is strongly advised that students not only register their bikes with the University Police but also that they know the rules of using a bike on campus.
 For example, bicycles must have a light at the front of the bike and reflectors on the rear, visible for night time use.
 Also, students may not wear earbuds/headphones while riding.

-Pass on these great tips, tell your friends and like us on Facebook and Instagram.
+Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Sign up for other great tips at haveuheard.com.
 Are you new to HaveUHeard?
 Here is how to best use the site.